 Water pump jobs to distribute the heat in internal combustion engines.
 Without a water pump, excessive heat can be produced in the engine and it causes various harmful damage due to overheating.

-So In simple ways pump job is to keep the temperature of the engine at low levels by dissipating the heat.
-So it is necessary to have a water pump in every vehicle to operate the automobile efficiently.
+So In simple ways pump’s job is to keep the temperature of the engine at low levels by dissipating the heat.
+It is necessary to have a water pump in every vehicle to operate the automobile efficiently.

 The water pump has seven basic components: The basic components of the water pump are Housing, Impeller, Shaft, Bearing, Hub or pulley, Seal, Mounting, and Gasket.

-There are three types of water pump are:
+There are three types of the water pump are:

 - Electrical water pumps